grantmacken/alpine-eXist/README.md

 we install eXist from the latest install binary provided by the eXist developers.

-Our first tagged base image is the openjdk jre + eXist. e strip a few thing out of the install, but it should provide a similar experience as if the user installed eXist from the install binary.
+Our first tagged base image is the openjdk jre + eXist.
+We strip a few thing out of the install, but it should provide a similar experience as if the user installed eXist from the install binary.

 From this base, the next stage is to get the image smaller to suit specific requirements.